 The Malton Community

 The Fitzwilliam Estate is the largest property owner in Malton.
 Through their Community Interest Company many great initiatives make Malton a successful and thriving market town.
 Such initiatives include The Malton Food Lovers Festivals along with the Monthly Food Markets making Malton Yorkshire's Food Capital.
+(Click on the We Love Malton logo below for more information)

 At St Michael’s Church We are working closely with the Church Wardens to help replace and replenish the north and south gardens either side of the church.
 Roger Burnett, Head of Community Services, Scarborough is helping coordinate this project along with a Community Services team.
 New rose bushes are kindly being donated by RV Rogers Nurseries located between Malton and Pickering.